Connect with us

 Aaron Harrison has seen it all.

-Two years into his career, he's hit more big shots than most players make in a lifetime.
-He's played on the biggest stages and in some of the most hostile venues in the game.
+Two years into his Kentucky career, he’s hit more big shots than most players make in a lifetime.
+He’s played on the biggest stages and in some of the most hostile venues in the game.

 “You can’t ever get used to it,” he said.